filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 lotus wallet new bls
 ```

 Next make sure to [send some funds](../../get-started/lotus/send-and-receive-fil.md) to this address so that the miner setup can be completed.
+For additional information about the different wallets that a miner can use and how to configure them, read the [miner wallets guide](miner-wallets.md).

 ::: tip
 Safely [backup your wallets](../../get-started/lotus/send-and-receive-fil.md#exporting-and-importing-a-wallet)!